Bike Cruise Rhine valley: Strasbourg – Mainz

-You leave the history-charged Heidelberg and follow the course of the Neckar River.
-The Roman city of Ladenburg with its historic Old Town is well worth a stop-off.
-After Mannheim, you will be back on the Rhine and follow its course until you reach the imperial city of Worms.
-On your journey through two millenniums of the city's history, learn about emperors and kings, myths and legends of the Nibelung, Judaism and Martin Luther.
+Today you leave Mannheim and drive past meadows and fields, following the course of the Rhine to the imperial city of Worms.
+On your journey through two millenniums of the city’s history, learn about emperors and kings, myths and legends of the Nibelung, Judaism and Martin Luther.

 Day 7 (Fri): Boat Tour Worms – Nierstein, Nierstein – Mainz (Cycling 20 km / 13 miles)